jose-matheusc/chatbot-ai/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or support, contact the maintainer at: <your-email>
+For questions or support, contact the maintainer at: <josematheus.profissional@gmail.com>